mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Screen%20Shot%202019-11-02%20at%2018.17.44.png?raw=true)

 Using the above, we would check thresholds $L < 12.5$, $L < 24.5$, $L < 45$, and could then use the standard decision tree algorithms.
 It is important to note, though, that domain knowledge may influence how we choose these splits; the midpoint may not always be appropriate (for example for the variable 'age'.
-We won’t consider $Age \leq 10.5$ as 10.5 never appears in the training set)
+We won't consider $Age \leq 10.5$ as 10.5 never appears in the training set)

-When a predictor is categorical we can decide to split it to create either one child node per class (multiway splits) or only two child nodes (binary split).
+When a predictor is categorical we can decide to split it to create either one child node per class (multi-way splits) or only two child nodes (binary split).
 It is usual to make only binary splits because multiway splits break the data into small subsets too quickly.
 This causes a bias towards splitting predictors with many classes since they are more likely to produce relatively pure child nodes, which results in overfitting.

 If a categorical predictor has only two classes, there is only one possible split.
 However, if a categorical predictor has more than two classes, various conditions can apply.